Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 **There are two ways to perform the region calibraion** **1.
 Automatic Calibration**
-* Click "Region Calibration".
+* Click [Region Calibration].
 The system will automatically complete the calibration, save and dispatch the settings, and trigger a single recognition.
 * Check the "Result Point Cloud" to verify whether the region accurately covers the packages on the pallet.
 * If the system prompts a calibration failure, please follow the prompts to resolve the issue and try again: For example if the Region is set too small and part of the target cargo falls outside it, the excluded area will not be counted towards the cargo's size.
 If the remaining part inside the region does not meet the minimum Length/Width requirements in the Global Settings, the cargo will not be detected as a target.
-This is shown in Figure 10.
+This is shown in Figure 12.
 If that happened, configure the Region Settings and change the region size, then click Save and Send and Single Trigger.

 ![PixPin\_2026-06-03\_10-27-36](https://github.com/user-attachments/assets/e398c733-3ea3-4d60-a3c8-c4f9797aac09 )\
 _&#x46;igure 12：Error example_

 **2. Manual Calibration**
 * Enter values in "Region Configuration" and adjust the bounding box so that the operating area completely covers the flexible packages on the pallet while excluding irrelevant surrounding data.
-* Click "Save and Dispatch" to apply the area settings.
+* Click [Save and Dispatch] to apply the area settings.
-* Click "Single Trigger" and check the results in the "Result Point Cloud".
+* Click [Single Trigger] and check the results in the "Result Point Cloud".